 - Not breastfeed (33.6% compared to 17.9% reported on white women)

-The three-year plan for the Pittsburgh: A Safer Childbirth City initiative is designed around four pillars:
+The three-year plan for the Pittsburgh: A Safer Childbirth City initiative was designed around four pillars:

 - Care delivery model re-design and systems change